maximusyoung007/mini_game/README.md

 # mini_game
-a small practise using Java
+a small practise using Java.
-I will find time making a better one,but i think it is meaningless I want to build a mini OS or a mini compiler
+I will find time making a better one,but i think thins like it are meaningless I want to build a mini OS or a mini compiler